Manceb0/Manceb0/README.md

-- 👋 Hi, I’m @Manceb0
+- 👋 Hi, I’m Manuel Mancebo
-- 👀 I’m interested to convertme a Full Stack .NET
+- 👀 I’m interested to convertme a Full Stack Developer
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning REACT and Python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Apolo27
-- 📫 How to reach me ...

 <!---
 Manceb0/Manceb0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.